lukasmartinelli/lukasmartinelli.github.io/_posts/2014-07-04-cloud-storage-apis-compared.md

 One Drive    | Not supported  | Not supported
 Sugar Sync   | Not supported  | Url Param `start` and `max`

 Paging is done by using tokens (Google Drive) or a given offset and limit (Box and Sugar Sync).
-One Drive and Dropbox lack the ability to do paging - which doesn't have to be bad, as you probably rarely store more 25'000 files in one folder.
+One Drive and Dropbox lack the ability to do paging - which doesn't have to be bad, as you probably rarely store more 25'000 files (the Dropbox response limit) in one folder.

 Google Drive and Box let you specify which fields of the listed Ressource you want included while the others just include everything.

-### Examples

 ## Download File